Battlefield Energy Recovery Facility generating green heat and power for Shropshire

 Tours of the facility are offered to members of the public and local community groups.
 To book a place on a tour, please contact Hilary Hampton on 0203 567 6315.

-To read a summary of proposals and results of studies view the Summary of Proposal below.
+A summary of the proposals and results of studies can be found below in the Summary of Proposal.

 The Energy Recovery Facility uses the residual waste unsuitable for recycling and composting to make heat and power.
 Waste from your residual waste bin, instead of being sent to a landfill site, is delivered to the facility where it is converted to heat, under controlled conditions, and this is used to generate electrical and/or thermal energy.

 Approximately 90,000 tonnes of waste from Shropshire per year is treated at the facility.
 This is about 45% of the municipal waste produced in the county and produce enough power for 10,000 homes.
-Now this facility is in place, along with the expansion of recycling in the County, instead of landfilling 65% of household waste in 2005/6 this is expected to be reduced to 5%.
+Now the facility is in place, along with the expansion of recycling in the County, waste that is sent to landfill in Shropshire has been significantly reduced.